shadowman-lab/Ansible-Config/SNOW/readme.md

 <img src="images/flow_designer.png" alt="Flow Designer" title="Flow Designer" width="800" />

 This will open up a new tab.
-Click Actions and in the Name section type "	Launch Job Template" and hit enter.
+Click Actions and in the Name section type "Launch Job Template" and hit enter.
 Select the Launch Job Template Action.

 #### 18)
 Once it loads, click the 3 dots in the top right and select "Copy Action"